chillerlan/php-oauth/docs/Basics/Installation.md

 Profit!

-### Can i use this library without using composer?
+### Can I use this library without using composer?

 You can, but it's absolutely not recommended, nor supported.